The progression of learning

 Far too often now I come across people educated in the period, say, between 1975 and 2000 who know very little or even nothing of what I would regard as elementary aspects of history, geography, mathematics or science; or whose knowledge of language is amazingly insecure.
 Often these people leave higher education and enter employment, where their employers then blame universities (mostly unfairly) for failing to educate them satisfactorily.

 All of this has become a matter of discussion and dispute in the wider educational debate.
 In England the Schools Minister has recently suggested that there should be some return to rote learning to ensure that students acquire and retain basic mathematical skills in particular.
 In other contexts I am not, as I have expressed here before, a fan of the English government’s education policy, but here the Minister may be right.
 He has been criticised by the National Union of Teachers, but he should stand firm.
-It is time to re-establish a much better understanding of pedagogy and learning.Explore posts in the same categories: education comment below, or link to this permanent URL from your own site.
+It is time to re-establish a much better understanding of pedagogy and learning.education comment below, or link to this permanent URL from your own site.